JohnLCaron/rlauxe/docs/CaseStudies.md

 **AuditableCard( val location: String, val index: Int, val prn: Long, val phantom: Boolean, val contests: IntArray, val votes: List<IntArray>?, val poolId: Int? )**

 is a serialization format for CVRs, written to a csv file.
+Optionally zipped.
+Rlauxe can read from the zipped file directly.

 **Cvr( val id: String, val votes: Map<Int, IntArray>, val phantom: Boolean, val poolId: Int?)**

-is used by all the core routines.
+is the core abstraction, used by all the core routines.

 **CardLocation(  val location: String, val phantom: Boolean, val cardStyle: CardStyle?, val contestIds: List<Int>? = null)**

-is used to make CardLocationManifest (aka Ballot Manifest), especially when there are no CVRs.
+is used to make the CardLocationManifest (aka Ballot Manifest), especially when there are no CVRs.

 ## SanFranciscoCounty 2024

-Input is in CVR_Export_20241202143051.zip.
+Input is in _CVR_Export_20241202143051.zip_.
 This contains the Dominion CVR_Export JSON files, as well as the Contest Manifest, Candidate Manifest, and other manifests.
-We also have the San Francisco County summary.xml file from their website for corroboration.
+We also have the San Francisco County _summary.xml_ file from their website for corroboration.

 **createSfElectionFromCards/createSfElectionFromCardsOA/createSfElectionFromCardsOANS**: We read the CVR_Export files